 Founded in 1976, KKR is a publicly listed (NYSE: KKR) global investment firm that offers alternative asset management as well as capital markets and insurance solutions.
 KKR sponsors funds that invest in private equity, credit, and real assets and has strategic partners that manage hedge funds.
 Its insurance subsidiaries offer retirement, life, and reinsurance products through Global Atlantic.

-KKR has offices in 25 cities across four continents with more than 2,600 total employees.
-KKR Real Estate has offices in 16 cities across 11 countries that include approximately 150 investment and asset management professionals, approximately 95 of whom focus on real estate credit.
-As of December 31, 2023, KKR, which has high credit ratings, had approximately \$553 billion in total AUM, including approximately \$69 billion of AUM in its global real estate business, which began in 2011.
+KKR has offices in 27 cities across four continents with more than 2,800 total employees.
+KKR Real Estate has offices in 17 cities across 11 countries that include approximately 150 investment and asset management professionals, approximately 95 of whom focus on real estate credit.

+As of December 31, 2024, KKR had approximately \$638 billion in total asset under management (AUM), including approximately \$79 billion of AUM in its global real estate business, which began in 2011.

-K-Star generates revenue principally from value-added asset management and special servicing fees as an integral part of KKR's commercial real estate debt and equity investment business.
-Based on its current and projected book of business through KKR, K-Star expects its fee revenue to substantially increase in 2024 and to generate positive net income for the year.
-As evidenced by the quality and progress of K-Star's operational launch and subsequent expansion, as well as KKR's demonstrated capital investment, the Company displays a solid commitment to special servicing with the requisite resources.
+K-Star generates revenue principally from value-add asset management and special servicing fees as an integral part of KKR's commercial real estate debt and equity investment business.
+Based on its current and projected book of business through KKR, K-Star expects its fee revenue to steadily increase.
+KKR also has agreed to continue to provide K-Star with financial support as needed to maintain adequate liquidity.